itwzhp/itlab-iac/step-3-terraform/README.md

 terraform plan
 ```

 Efektem powinno być: `No changes.
-Your infrastructure matches the configuration.` po wykonaniu planningu.
+Your infrastructure matches the configuration.` po wykonaniu planowania.

 ## Destroy